 Over a seven-year period, the authors of The Temple of Ramesses II in Abydos conducted a field project with the aim of producing an up-to-date and comprehensive architectural, photographic, and epigraphic record of the temple.
 This lavish volume, presented in two parts ("Part 1: Exterior Walls and Courts" and "Part 2: Chapels and First Pylon") is the first of two volumes documenting their results.
 It presents more than two hundred detailed line drawings-accurately rendered according to modern epigraphical standards--of the temple's carved relief scenes--placed alongside their corresponding full-color photographs.
 The result is a masterpiece of modern epigraphic research and publication.
-Volume 2, "Pillars, Miscellany, and Inscriptions," will contain additional elements of the temple, as well as translations of the inscriptions found in the temple.
+Volume 2, Pillars, Miscellany, and Inscriptions (available here), contains additional elements of the temple, as well as translations of the inscriptions found in the temple.

 The Temple of Ramesses II in Abydos Volume 1, Wall Scenes

 Purchase this title